 An approachable, accessible history of timekeeping and the impact of the increasing precision and accuracy of time on humanity.

-Surveying the evolution of the mechanical clock from prehistory to the twenty-first century, Mondschein explains how both the technology and the philosophy behind Western timekeeping regimes came to take over the entire world.
-On Time is a story of thinkers, philosophers, and scientists, and of the thousand decisions, some large, some small, that continue to shape our daily lives.
+Surveying the evolution of the clock from prehistory to the twenty-first century, Mondschein explains how both the technology and the philosophy behind Western timekeeping regimes came to take over the entire world.
+On Time is a story of thinkers, philosophers, and scientists, and of the thousand decisions that continue to shape our daily lives.

 Sign up for more information on JHUP Books